umbaughl8410/WHSTechNotes/journal.md

 # September 8, 2025

 I am not really intrested in a career yet.
 I am basicaly doing this calss for the fun of it and to learn how to code just in case i need it.
 If in the future i want to have a job that involves codeing then i would be glad that i took this class.
 Like lets say i want to code a game with some of my friends, then i owuld remember this class and what i was taought.
 Then we could make the game and more if we wanted to.

+# September 15, 2025

+I think that an AI project should benifit anyone who usesit.
+So an AI that helps with school without giving the answer for free should be created.
+It meets the requiorments for helping kids with their education.
+It would be very usefull because it will help with kids who dont understand the problem and if they cant understant what the teacher is telling them. this AI would be a great thing to have for the few people who may need more that talking to have help.

+# September 22, 2025

+I think that working in a vertual store for real money is a good idea for jobs in the future because that meant that everyone can work from home. even though its a good idea there are some bad things to talk about too. one of them being if someone steals from a store and the people working that are at home, then they cant do anything.
+That is why we would also need a way for someone to be identified the persone who was robbing the store.
+Like there can be multiple types of cameras that do more than one thing.